jmgomezsoriano/db-tqdm/README.md

   -h, --help            show this help message and exit -H HOST, --host HOST  The server host.
 By default, localhost.
   -P PORT, --port PORT  The server port.
 By default, 5000.
+  --root_path PATH      The server root path.
+By default, "/".
   -t TYPE, --db_type TYPE
                         The database host.
 By default, mongo.
 Available databases: ['mongo'].
   --db_host HOST        The database host.
 By default, localhost.